 Additionally, you can add other ingredients like tomatoes and herbs and spices.
 If you have read some of my other posts, you will notice that I tend to venture outside of tradition when it comes to cooking.
 And, I think that's ok.

-Instructions on How to Make Fettuccini with Carbonara Sauce
+How to Make Pasta with Carbonara Sauce

 Whisk eggs and cream in a small bowl until smooth.
 Set aside.